solo-io/gloo-mesh-use-cases/istio-install/README.md

 ## Contents

 These resources are configured with production-level settings; however, depending on your environment, you might need to edit settings to achieve specific Istio functionality.
 For instructions on how to install Istio for use with Gloo Mesh Enterprise, see [Install Istio](https://docs.solo.io/gloo-mesh-enterprise/latest/setup/istio/).
+For information about the supported Istio versions for each Gloo Mesh Enterprise version, see [Supported versions](https://docs.solo.io/gloo-mesh-enterprise/latest/reference/version/versions/).

 - The `istiod-kubernetes.yaml` and `istiod-openshift.yaml` files provide example production-level settings for the `IstioOperator` resource to install the istiod control plane in a cluster.
 Choose the resource for your cluster's container orchestration platform.
 - The `ingress-gateway.yaml` file provides an `IstioOperator` resource for the ingress gateway deployment and a service account for the ingress gateway deployment to use.
 Note that these gateway resources are deployed to the `istio-ingress` namespace.
 If use only [one namespaces](https://docs.solo.io/gloo-mesh-enterprise/main/setup/istio/namespaces/) for all gateways, be sure to specify `istio-gateways` for the resource namespaces instead.